ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 * * * * * command to be executed
 ```

-You can read more on cron expressions in the Baeldung blog [A Guide To Cron Expressions](https://www.baeldung.com/cron-expressions).
+You can read more on cron expressions in the Baeldung blog [A Guide To Cron Expressions](https://www.baeldung.com/cron-expressions){:target="_blank" rel="noopener noreferrer"}.

 The following line in crontab makes sure our script is executed every hour.